1and2papa/CTAssetsPickerController/README.md

 }
 ````

-Enable only certain assets to be selected:-
+Enable only certain assets to be selected.
 ```` objective-c
 - (BOOL)assetsPickerController:(CTAssetsPickerController *)picker shouldEnableAssetForSelection:(ALAsset *)asset
 {